codatio/codat-docs/docs/using-the-api/webhooks/migrating-to-new-event-types.md

 #### PushOperationStatusChanged

-Triggered when the status of a write operation changes, this event has been replaced by two more precise webhooks: `{dataType}.write.successful` and `{dataType}.write.unsuccessful`.
+Called when the status of a write operation changes, this event has been replaced by two more precise webhooks: `{dataType}.write.successful` and `{dataType}.write.unsuccessful`.

 These event types provide detailed information, including whether the push operation was successful, the record ID, and the attachment ID when creating, updating, or deleting records.